Mike Yastrzemski Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The 6.7 strikeouts per nine innings put together by the Tigers pitching staff ranks last in MLB.
+- The pitching staff for the Tigers has a collective 7.1 K/9, the second-worst in the league.

-- The Tigers' 6.25 team ERA ranks 29th among all MLB pitching staffs.
+- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).

-- The Tigers give up the fourth-most home runs in baseball (21 total, 1.8 per game).
+- Tigers pitchers combine to surrender 23 total home runs at a clip of 1.8 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.